MehulBawadia/MehulBawadia/README.md

 ## Mehul Bawadia

+8 Years of experience in web development.
+- 1 year experiece as Full Stack Develpoer (VueJs 2 and Laravel)
+- 6 months experience as Full Stack Developer (ReactJs and Laravel via InertiaJs)
-7 years of experience as a Web Developer in the Laravel Framework.
+- 5 years 6 months experiece as Web Developer using only Laravel Framework

 ----